Title

 * * *

-[14] (15) Any person aggrieved under the provisions of this Section may file a complaint with the Fair Housing Commission or such agency as designated by the Mayor, or may allege any violations in an initial pleading or, where appropriate, in a responsive pleading in a court of competent jurisdiction.
-Unless otherwise stated, a claim for a violation of this Chapter must be filed with the Fair Housing Commission within one (1) year of the date that an alleged violation last occurred.
-A claim for a violation of this Chapter must be filed in court within two (2) years of the date that an alleged violation occurred.
+(14) Any person aggrieved under the provisions of this Section may file a complaint with the Fair Housing Commission or may allege any violations in an initial pleading or, where appropriate, in a responsive pleading in a court of competent jurisdiction.
+Claims for violations of this Chapter shall be governed by the contractual statute of limitations applicable under the laws of the Commonwealth of Pennsylvania.
+Tenants shall retain the right to file claims beyond the expiration of their lease period and after vacating the premises, provided such claims are filed within the applicable contractual statute of limitations period.
 There is no requirement that a complaint be filed with an agency before asserting a claim in court.
-Each prohibited action under this Section shall constitute a separate violation for every day it occurs or continues.
+Each separate occurrence or instance of a prohibited action shall constitute a separate violation.

-(a) In an administrative proceeding before the Fair Housing Commission or another agency designated by the Mayor to receive complaints under this Chapter, violations of this Section shall be punishable pursuant to Section 9-807.
+(a) In an administrative proceeding before the Fair Housing Commission violations of this Section shall be punishable pursuant to Section 9-807.

 (b) In a judicial proceeding, a court may order the following, upon a finding that a violation of this Section has occurred: